Mascuud143/klasserom/README.md

 ## How to run this application

 You need:

-Node v10.16.3 or higher (recommended) Mysql
+- Node v10.16.3 or higher (recommended)
+- Mysql

+## Run the application locally